GET IN TOUCH

 Filing Authority and Legal Jurisdiction

 Utah tax liens are issued and enforced by the Utah State Tax Commission, while federal tax liens originate from the Internal Revenue Service.
 State liens apply to unpaid Utah income, sales, or business taxes, whereas federal liens cover unpaid federal income or employment taxes.
-Each agency records its lien independently, ensuring public notice of the debt and preserving its right to collect the debt.
+Each agency records its lien independently, ensuring public notice of the debt and preserving its right to collect.

 Comparison of Utah and Federal Tax Liens